TwistingTwists/obsidian-tools/w-51-running.md

 - [ ] dialogue change -> use audio of original scene
 	- [ ] voice generation should happen
 	- [ ] voice selection can be skipped - use voice_id added to db
-- [ ] scene change ->

-if video  has mutliple scnees and you change ONE scene.
+If video  has mutliple scenes and you change ONE scene.

-### handle these cases for voice generation
-dialgoue change, scene change

-#### ignore for now
+#### ignore for now - Discuss with Aman
 - [ ] edge cases - if the speaker2 is not speaking -> use
 - [ ] retry generation of the scene to be handled